Boiled Linseed Oil Explained: Uses, Advantages, and Tips

 To prevent fires:

-Storage: Store BLO in metal containers for long-term use.
+Storage: Store in metal containers for a very long time.
 Avoid storing in plastic containers.

-Rags: Lay oily rags flat on a non-flammable surface in a well-ventilated area until completely dry or submerge them in water.
+Rags: Spread oily rags out flat on a non-combustible surface and allow to dry completely or immerse in water.

 Practical Applications of Boiled Linseed Oil